kunal639/Agent-Behavioral-Intelligence-Platform/readme.md

 > Same telemetry input → Same diagnosis → Same output.

 No hallucinated findings.
 No black-box reasoning in the detection engine.

 ---

+# Architecture Decisions Record (ADR)

+This document captures the major engineering decisions made during the development of ObserverModel.

+The objective is to provide a transparent record of tradeoffs, assumptions, and implementation rationale behind the telemetry ingestion pipeline, detection engine, FinOps attribution system, and runtime governance architecture.

+These decisions reflect MVP constraints and may evolve as the platform matures.

+---